liamclose/Man-in-the-Middle-Client-Server-Project-/readme.txt

 	1. To overwrite a file if it already exists for both the client and server.
 Therefore we do not send error code 6.
 	2. It was useful to leave failed file transfers.
 We did this for testing purposes (to see in the file what happened ex. empty, half full etc.).
 	3. To have the client and the intermediate run on the same machine whether the server is on the same machine or not.
-	   We did this to be able to have multiple intermediate running (to choose different error situations) and to decrease the amount of multi-threading.
+	   We did this to be able to have multiple intermediates running (to choose different error situations) and to simplify multithreading in the intermediate.
+	4. To only allow users to access the server folder on the server side

 RESPONSIBILITY BREAKDOWN